25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

           {
               throw new InvalidOperationException("Logfile cannot be read-only");
           }
-          // Else write data to the log and return.
+          // Else write data to the log and return
       }
   }
   ```